ajiit23/grep-javascript/README.md

 1. Run `./your_program.sh` to run your program, which is implemented in `app/main.js`.
-1. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
-Test output will be streamed to your terminal.
+1. Commit your changes and run `git push origin master` to submit your solution Test output will be streamed to your terminal.